mkpkmkpk/mkpkmkpk.github.io/_posts/2018-10-21-Azure-Policy.md

 ## Effect
 Azure Policy supports the following effect:
 <ul>
 <li>Deny – Unable to create resource when policy is enable.
-If you create policy and you had some resources already created, then they will be on non-compliant list.
+If you create policy and you had some resources already created, then they will be on non-compliant list.</li>
-<li>Audit – Inform you about non-compliant resources
+<li>Audit – Inform you about non-compliant resources</li>
-<li>Append – adds extra fields
+<li>Append – adds extra fields </li>
-<li>AuditIfNotExists – Inform you about something is not exist
+<li>AuditIfNotExists – Inform you about something is not exist</li>
 <li>DeployIfNotExists – deploy something if it is not exist.
-For example VM extension when it doesn’t exist
+For example VM extension when it doesn’t exist</li>
 </ul>
 <b>PLEASE DON’T USE DENY POLICY WHEN YOU ARE CREATING FIRST POLICY.
 USE AUDIT!!!</b>